 The Journal of European CME – JECME – is the journal of the European CME Forum.
-It is an open access, online-only, peer-reviewed journal that publishes articles focused on the practical application of European CME-CPD methods, techniques and case studies, as well as opinion pieces on European CME-CPD regulatory issues in the form of editorials, commentaries and letters.
+It is a PubMed-indexed, open access, online-only, peer-reviewed journal that publishes articles focused on the practical application of European CME-CPD methods, techniques and case studies, as well as opinion pieces on European CME-CPD regulatory issues in the form of editorials, commentaries and letters.
 It can be accessed at www.jecme.eu.
 The Editor-in-Chief is Prof. Robin Stevenson, past-President of the European Board for Accreditation in Pneumolgy (EBAP) and a seasoned CME professional from its start in Europe in the late 1990s.
 Robin is very happy to discuss any ideas you may have about an article of manuscript you may be thinking about writing or considering for publication.

-The mission of JECME is to heighten awareness of innovative continuing medical education (CME) as part of continuing professional development (CPD) in Europe, but will also consider submissions from other parts of the world, as long as there are lessons there that Europeans can also benefit from.
+The mission of JECME is to heighten awareness of innovative continuing medical education (CME) as part of continuing professional development (CPD) in Europe, but will also consider submissions from other parts of the world, as long as there are lessons that Europeans can also benefit from.
 The journal is intended for those who provide, accredit, partake in and benefit from CME in the broadest sense, it will also accept articles relating to undergraduate and postgraduate education if their content is applicable to CME-CPD.
 The journal encourages learners to develop a critical and perceptive approach to CME-CPD and strives to establish a secure, respected and essential role for CME-CPD in Europe.
 JECME champions and supports practical discussion regarding development of high quality and effective education as well as unified accreditation standards for Europe.

 JECME will consider manuscripts that discuss adult education and learning theories and models as long as the main focus of the article is on use of those theories in actual practice.
 The journal’s mission and scope—combined with the transparent and rigorous peer review process—will make certain that papers are accepted based on their merit i.e. technically sound, well-written, comprehensive reports.